A Simple Guide to the Post-mortem Examination Procedure

 Donating organs for transplant is handled separately from the post-mortem procedure.
 Please ask if you would like any further information.

-Tissues, Blocks and Slides
+Tissues, blocks and slides

 When you are asked for your consent the person obtaining consent will explain the procedure to you.
 This will include the necessity to retain tissue samples or whole organs, any requirements for genetic tests, photographs or X-rays and the reason of any limitations that you impose.
 You will be asked to complete a consent form, which gives detailed choices regarding the examination.